 learning_rate (float32) – The parameter’s learning rate when optimizer is \(global\_lr * parameter\_lr * scheduler\_factor\).
 Default 1.0.

-regularizer = fluid.regularizer.L2DecayRegularizer(regularization_coeff=0.1).
-Default None, meaning that there is no regularization.
+optimizer(such as SGDOptimizer ), that regularizer setting in optimizer will be ignored.
+Default None, meaning there is no regularization.

 trainable (bool, optional) – Whether this parameter is trainable.
 Default True.

 do_model_average (bool, optional) – Whether this parameter should do model average.
 Default False.

 import paddle.fluid as fluid data = fluid.layers.data(name="data", shape=[3, 32, 32], dtype="float32") fc = fluid.layers.fc(input=data, size=1000, param_attr=fluid.WeightNormParamAttr( dim=None, name='weight_norm_param', initializer=fluid.initializer.ConstantInitializer(1.0), learning_rate=1.0, regularizer=fluid.regularizer.L2DecayRegularizer(regularization_coeff=0.1), trainable=True, do_model_average=False))